genshin-base/main-site/data/translated/builds/en.md

 If you are running Ayato in teams where he needs more than 140% ER to burst, these weapons can be quite valuable.

 **[Summit Shaper](#weapon:summit-shaper)**<br>
-In teams where ATK buffs are scarce, this weapon has the potential to rival Skyward Blade.
+In teams where ATK buffs are scarce, this weapon has the potential to rival The Black Sword.

 **[Lion's Roar](#weapon:lions-roar)**<br>
 In Electro-Charged teams, this weapon performs about equal to [The Black Sword](#weapon:the-black-sword).